Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 2) You can open an MZ project in MV pretty easily

-My expectation was that my game would crash, followed by my computer exploding while my credit card and social security number were sent to the Russian mob.
+I expected that my game would crash, followed by my computer exploding while my credit card and social security number were sent to the Russian mob.
 However, it wasn’t so bad.

 Most of my plugins worked pretty well.